 - A 5-year contract (started in January 2020) 19CP07 with the Oceanographic and Hydrographic Service of the French Navy (SHOM) on the topic " Analyse numérique pour la réconciliation en espace et en temps des discrétisations des échanges air-mer et leur paramétrisation.
 Application à des cas simplifiés et réalistes couplés."
-(PI: F. Lemarié). - A 2-year contract with Mercator-Ocean on the thematic "The AGRIF software in the NEMO European ocean model": see 7.1.1 - Contract with IFPEN (Institut Français du pétrole et des énergies nouvelles), for the supervision of a PhD (Adrien Hirvoas).
-Research subject: Development of a data assimilation method for the calibration and continuous update of wind turbines digital twins - Contract with IFPEN (Institut Français du pétrole et des énergies nouvelles), for the supervision of a PhD (Clément Duhamel).
-Research subject: Inversion robuste d'un code de calcul prenant en entrées des données de nature fonctionnelle.
-Application à la conception d'éoliennes - The Chair OQUAIDO for "Optimisation et QUAntification d'Incertitudes pour les Données Onéreuses" in French is the chair in applied mathematics held at Mines Saint-Étienne (France).
-It aims at gathering academical and technological partners to work on problems involving costly-to-evaluate numerical simulators for uncertainty quantification, optimization and inverse problems.
-This Chair, created in January 2016, is the continuation of the projects DICE and ReDICE which respectively covered the periods 2006-2009 and 2011-2015.
-Reda El Amri's PhD thesis [54] has been funded by OQUAIDO.
-The Chair is reconducted for one year in 2020 and then it turns to the consortium CIROQUO (Consortium Industriel de Recherche en Optimisation et QUantification d'incertitudes pour les données Onéreuses).
+(PI: F. Lemarié). - ATOS.
+In the context of the French recovery plan, a collaboration with the ATOS group has been launched late 2021.
+This collaboration will allow to have a total of 5 people working full time over the next two years on topics related to the application of learning methods for ocean atmosphere problems. - Contract with IFPEN (Institut Français du pétrole et des énergies nouvelles), for the supervision of a PhD (Adrien Hirvoas).
+Research subject: Development of a data assimilation method for the calibration and continuous update of wind turbines digital twins - Contract with IFPEN (Institut Français du pétrole et des énergies nouvelles), for the supervision of a PhD (Clément Duhamel) within the framework of IFPEN and Inria strategic partnership.
+PhD subject: Robust inversion of a computer code under functional uncertainties.
+Application to the design of floating wind turbines. - Consortium CIROQUO Consortium Industrie Recherche pour l'Optimisation et la QUantification d'incertitude pour les données Onéreuses - gathers academical and technological partners to work on problems related to the exploitation of numerical simulators.
+This Consortium, created in January 2021, is the continuation of the projects DICE, ReDICE and OQUAIDO which respectively covered the periods 2006-2009, 2011-2015 and 2015-2020.